How to Type Diameter Symbol in Excel (4 Quick Methods)

 Insert Excel CHAR Function to Type Diameter Symbol

-• After that, press Enter to see the diameter symbol.
+• Press Enter to get the diameter symbol.

 Insert Excel CHAR Function to Type Diameter Symbol